-Subject: Transmittal of Fiscal Year (FY) 2018 Income Limits for the Section 221(d)(3) Below Market Interest Rate rental program, Section 235, and Section 236 Programs
+Subject: Transmittal of Fiscal Year (FY) 2020 Income Limits for the Section 221(d)(3) Below Market Interest Rate rental program,

+Section 235, and Section 236 Programs

 This notice transmits income limits used to determine the income eligibility of applicants for assistance under three programs authorized by the National Housing Act.
 These programs are the Section 221(d)(3) Below Market Interest Rate (BMIR) rental program, the Section 235 program, and the Section 236 program.
-These income limits are listed by dollar amount and family size, and they are effective on the date issued.
+These income limits are listed by dollar amount and family size, and they are effective on the on the later of April 1, 2020 or the date issued.

-Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median income.
-HUD has maintained these limits to increases and decreases in income limits for FY 2018.
-The national median income for the United States for FY 2018 is \$71,900, an increase of 5.7 percent compared with the national median income in FY 2017.
-Twice this change is greater than five percent, so this higher value is used as the cap on increases, or almost 11.5 percent.
+Since FY 20101 HUD has limited all annual income limit decreases to five percent and all annual increases to the greater of five percent or twice the change in the national median family income.
+HUD has maintained these limits to increases and decreases in income limits for FY 2020.
+The national median family income for the United States for FY 2020 is \$78,500, an increase of almost four percent over the national median income in FY 2019.
+Twice this change is 7.9 percent which is greater than five percent, so this higher value is used as the cap on increases.

-HUD Section 8 Income Limits begin with the calculation of medians.
-HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing medians, which means that median incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-There were no changes to the geographic area definitions used last year in the calculation of the FY 2017 median incomes.
-HUD income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.
+All of HUD's income limits are derived from the HUD Section 8 Income Limits, that begin with the calculation of median family incomes for each area.
+HUD uses the Fair Market Rent (FMR) area definitions in developing medians, which means that median family incomes are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
+For FY 2020, there are no changes to the geographic area definitions used last year.
+There is, however one fewer record in the EXCEL files because Bedford city in VA is no longer incorporated and is now part of Bedford County, VA.
+It remains part of the Lynchburg, VA MSA but is no longer listed separately as a Virginia city.
+Income limits are calculated for every FMR area with adjustments for family size and for areas that have unusually high or low income-to-housing-cost relationships.